bthda/starter-hugo-research-group/content/data/_index.md

 <br>

-### Overview

-[Insert something like the abstract from the submitted manuscript here.]

 For more details, see [--- citation blinded for review ---]
 <!--
 <font size="2">Hughes, B. T., Srivastava, S., Leszko, M., & Condon, D. M. (under review).
 Occupational Prestige: The Psychosocial Indicator of Socioeconomic Status. *Journal TBD*.</font>